 - Bounce rate: The number of page visitors who immediately leave, without reading through your website content.
 You want your site’s bounce rate to stay low – the more people stick around, the greater the odds of making a sale.

-Top SaaS lead generation strategies: Marketers find content and SEO most effective
+Top SaaS lead generation strategies: Content and SEO

-Now that we’ve laid the foundations for lead generation, it’s time to look into the most effective SaaS lead generation strategies.
+Now that we’ve laid the foundations of lead generation for SaaS companies, it’s time to look into the most effective SaaS lead generation strategies.
 Our survey began with asking marketers to rank their top three lead generation strategies that led to the most SaaS leads for their business.

 Two clear winners emerged: Content marketing came in first, ranked by 69% of marketers, with SEO (search engine optimization) placing second, noted by 50% of marketers.